Pricing cyber-insurance for systems via maturity models: Setting up the Modelling Framework

-Figure~\ref{fig:simple-org-model} shows how the payroll function of an organization could be represented using an ERD.
-In this example, there are two organizational departments, Finance and Human Resources, which are entities with an attribute denoting that they are departments.
-The finance department is responsible for paying employees, which are an entity with attribute `people'; thus there is a relationship `pays' between the finance department and the employees.
-Finance relies on an entity named payroll with attribute database; this database contains the entity records with attribute data.
-These records are read by Finance.
-Human Resources has the relationship `maintains' with the records, which have the relationship `represent' with employees. \usetikzlibrary{er, positioning}
+Figure~\ref{fig:payroll-erd-with-c-and-s} shows how the payroll function of an organization could be represented using an ERD.
+This example has been constructed to illustrate the variety of Chen notation that could be used to describe a system.
+It is intended as a stylized example rather than claiming to be an optimal representation of a payroll function.
+In the example, there are two organizational departments, Finance and Human Resources, which are entities with an attribute denoting that they are departments.
+The finance department is responsible for paying employees, which are an entity with a multi-valued attribute `resource' to recognize that employees may have multiple attributes.
+There is a relationship `pays' between the finance department and the employees.
+There is a payroll database, which is a a weak entity with the attribute database; this database contains the entity records with attribute data.
+It is classified as a weak entity here as it exists to fulfill a purpose and without the payroll function, it would not exist.
+The contents of the database are delivered via an associative entity, `records', within the service layer.
+The service layer in the model is a natural location for associative entities depending on the nature of the organization or entity being depicted as the service layer connects the management and systems layers of the organization in the model.
+The records have the keyed attribute, `Data', as each employee record has a unique identifier.
+The shading in the diagram denotes which elements are critical and which are sensitive; the use of this will be explained in detail in Section~\ref{subsubsec:example-payroll-smm-assessment}.